Australia's SMSF Commercial Property Lending Specialists

 We understand that every client is unique, which is why our team of trusted mortgage brokers provide tailored SMSF loan solutions to meet your needs.
 Our personalised approach ensures that you explore various loan options and home loans to find the perfect mortgage product for your situation.

 Yes.
-An SMSF can purchase residential or commercial investment property, provided the purchase complies with superannuation laws and the fund's investment strategy.
+An SMSF can purchase a commercial investment property, provided the purchase complies with superannuation laws and the fund's investment strategy.
 Many SMSFs use a Limited Recourse Borrowing Arrangement (LRBA) to borrow money and purchase property.

 For residential property, the property must generally be acquired from an unrelated party and cannot be lived in by members or their relatives.
 Commercial property rules are more flexible and may allow your business to lease the property from your SMSF at market rates.